SinTan1729/chhoto-url/README.md

 # Features
 - Shortens URLs of any length to a randomly generated link.
 - (Optional) Allows you to specify the shortened URL instead of the generated one.
-(It's surprisingly missing in a surprising number of alternatives.)
+(It's missing in a surprising number of alternatives.)
 - Opening the shortened URL in your browser will instantly redirect you to the correct long URL.
-(So no stupid redirecting pages.)
+(So no stupid redirection pages.)
 - Super lightweight and snappy.
 (The docker image is only ~6MB and RAM uasge stays under 5MB under normal use.)
 - Counts number of hits for each short link in a privacy respecting way